I learned a lot by making many mistakes...

 Medical things

-I was lucky to not have many medical issues along the way on my trip in 2023.
+I was lucky to not have many medical issues along the way on my trip in 2023 and in 2024 only some minor ones.
 You can not really plan for those.
-I had a few days of horrible period cramps, which made me wonder how pro-athletes perform at that time of the month.
+I had on both days a few days of horrible period cramps, which made me wonder how pro-athletes perform at that time of the month.
 I was an absolute mess that could barely move.
-I also developed a tennis elbow towards the end of my trip.
+I also developed a tennis elbow towards the end of my trip in 2023.
 It wasn't bad when I was riding, but as soon as I tried to carry the smallest item in my right hand it was very painful.
-Another niggle was a numb left ring finger in the last month of my trip.
+Another niggle both in 2023 and 2024 was a numb left ring finger in the last few weeks of my trips.
 The finger was just numb from a suspected pinched nerve in my shoulder.
-It literally took six weeks to fully come back to lift.
-I got bitten by a bee on my foot, that then swelled to crazy proportions.
-Soon after that bite, it rained for 3 weeks straight.
-I was always wearing wet shoes.
-At that time my feet started to get super itchy.
-I didn't connect the two together.
-So I messaged a doctor friend and asked for advice.
-She told me I probably had some sort of foot fungus from the constant wet feet.
-'Yeah, that makes sense' was my answer...
+In 2024 I also had a spell of insane, constant, nauseousness.
+Couldn't eat anything, but was never throwing up either.
+A few days of not moving much and some medicine from the pharmacy made it go away.

 Bike mechanicals and incidents